 Diversity and inclusion

 From our undergraduate to our graduate courses we focus on topics that involve representations of all the minorities connected to the Francophone and Italian-speaking worlds.
-We regularly offer courses that explore this diversity such as F226: The French Melting Pot; F300: L’Afrique de l’ouest francophone; F310, Black Paris; M450: Seminar in Italian Literature: Migration and Cultural Identity; M453: Virtue and Violence: Italian Women Writers of the 20th and 21st Centuries; F467: Mediterranean Migrations in Francophone Literature & Film; F679: Pidgin and Creole Linguistics; and F651: Race and Ethnicity in French Cinema; to name just a few.
-These courses allow our students to acquire critical tools to analyze diversity within different cultures.
+We regularly offer courses that allow our students to acquire the analytical tools to analyze diversity within different cultures.
 Courses our faculty offer through other programs also contribute to the study of diversity on campus.
-For example, Global Perspectives in Modern Science Fiction through the Hutton Honors College explores postcolonial science-fiction, aboriginal science-fiction, and Afrofuturism.

 In order to include nontraditional and underserved student populations, we offer online courses available to those who might find it difficult to participate in traditional on-campus activities.
-In both French and Italian we offer all four semesters of basic instruction online as well as M492 (Readings in Italian for Graduate Students), which we make available through the BTAA Course Share System.
+In both French and Italian, we offer all four semesters of basic instruction online as well as our graduate reading courses for students outside the department (Italian 492 and French 491-492).
 We also offer distance-learning courses at the MA level in French.
 We engage in collaboration with high school teachers and students to make our courses more accessible to younger students.
-We strive to diversify our course offerings and teaching formats in order to respond to different education goals and learning styles.
 In addition, we make sure to open our extra-curricular activities to the members of the greater Bloomington community in addition to IUB students.

-The Department is committed to increasing the diversity in our undergraduate student population by collaborating actively with minority student organizations on Campus.
-In our basic language courses, we commit to helping students discover minority communities with which they identify, and actively inquire about and respect their personal choices of pronoun and identity.
+The Department is committed to increasing the diversity in our undergraduate student population.
+In our basic language courses, we commit to helping students discover minority communities with which they identify and respect their personal choices of pronoun and identity.
 We commit to making more resources available for our graduate students as well, so they can find their campus support systems in a more efficient and quicker way, helping them to succeed in their years at IU.